 Middlesbrough Town Hall was officially opened by the Prince and Princess of Wales on 23 January 1889, but its story begins long before that.
 On this page, you will find lots of information about the origins of the Town Hall, its development over the 130 years since it was built, and its place in the story of Middlesbrough, up to and including our ongoing refurbishment.
-If you are interested in learning more about the heritage of the Town Hall, look out for our programme of tours and heritage events which will be available when the building reopens in 2018.
+If you are interested in learning more about the heritage of the Town Hall, look out for our programme of tours and heritage events which will be available later this year.

 Middlesbrough – from hamlet to town: An Infant Hercules